ElliotKillick/qvm-create-windows-qube/README.md

 Lastly, follow the installation steps above to reinstall.

 Note that this will also delete any Windows ISOs that have already been downloaded.
-This may be desierable in the case that Microsoft has updated the Windows ISOs (meaning you should redownload them anyway).
-However, if you would like to avoid downloading any of the Windows ISOs again, simply navigate to `/home/user/Documents/qvm-create-windows-qube/windows-media/isos` in the `windows-mgmt` VM and copy its contents to another (preferably dispoable) qube.
-After the reinstall is complete, copy those ISOs back into `windows-mgmt` at the aformentioned directory.
+This may be desirable in the case that Microsoft has updated the Windows ISOs (meaning you should redownload them anyway).
+However, if you would like to avoid downloading any of the Windows ISOs again, simply navigate to `/home/user/Documents/qvm-create-windows-qube/windows-media/isos` in the `windows-mgmt` VM and copy its contents to another (preferably disposable) qube.
+After the reinstall is complete, copy those ISOs back into `windows-mgmt` at the aforementioned directory.

 ## Usage